bsklaroff/fb-control/README.md

-this app blocks your facebook newsfeed from showing up
+this is a chrome extension that blocks the facebook newsfeed